Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 Quintin Willekens

 It’s a few weeks before your next trip abroad and you decide to dust off your passport.
-You dig it out of your documents only to discover it expires in a few months.
+You dig it out of your documents only to discover your passport’s expiration date is in a few months.
 Hopefully, this never happens to you, but in the case it does, you might just be okay.
-Or you might need to know how to get a passport in 2 weeks or less.

 Here we will guide you through everything you need to know about passport validity rules as an international traveler.